nlegewie/Replication-Dietrich-and-Sands-2023/README.md

    - Performs regression analyses with multiple specifications
    - Creates specification curves
    - Generates summary tables
+   - Creates additional plots (not used in replication report)

 Results are saved in the `outputs/figures` and `outputs/tables` directories.